Past Projects

 NRWC/LISS Lawn Fertilizer Change Campaigns

 From 2017 through 2019, the NRWC participated with various partners, including the Eastern Connecticut Conservation District, The Nature Conservancy, CT Sea Grant, and the Long Island Sound Study, in a study designed to change the behavior of homeowners residing near the Niantic River regarding lawn fertilizer use.
 The goal was to persuade residents to reduce both the frequency and amount of lawn fertilizers applied each year.
 The program was successful in that many of those spoken to agreed to reduce their use of fertilizer.
-A related matter is that the NRWC has donated money during the last several years to Waterford-East Lyme Shellfish Commission (WELSCO) to help pay for an advertisement in The Day (New London) newspaper urging residents to reduce their use of fertilizers to protect Niantic River water quality.

 Small Farm Best Management Practices

 In 2017, the NRWC provided outreach and technical assistance to small farm owners wishing to learn about methods to manage stormwater runoff on their farms.
 Geared toward small producers and private farm owners, this program assisted farm owners with diverting clean water to reduce farm runoff, managing heavy use areas, and adopting manure best management practices (BMPs).
-For more information, please visit the Small Farm BMP page on this site.
+For more information, please visit Small Farm BMPs.
 This project was funded in part by a Dominion Foundation Environmental Stewardship grant.
-The NRWC remains available to assist small farm owners within the watershed having any issues related to stormwater management or other environmental matters.
-Please contact our Coordinator.